Occupational health nurse salary

 Is occupational health nursing a well-paying nursing specialty?

 Yes.
-COHN-certified OHNs earn at or above the national RN median, with COHN-S holders averaging over $112,000 in the AAOHN 2022 survey.
-The specialty also offers strong work-life balance with predominantly Monday–Friday schedules and minimal shift work — making total compensation attractive relative to hospital nursing roles that require nights, weekends, and holidays.
+The AAOHN 2022 survey put the overall OHN average at $98,842 and the median at $95,000, both at or above the BLS national RN median of $97,550 for May 2025, with COHN-S holders averaging over $112,000.
+The specialty also offers strong work-life balance with predominantly Monday–Friday schedules and minimal shift work – making total compensation attractive relative to hospital nursing roles that require nights, weekends, and holidays.